mschuchard/extended_stdlib/REFERENCE.md

 Data type: `Integer`

 The width of the resultant padded string.
+This value must be non-negative.

 ##### `pad_string`